fnurl/mmd-composer-styler/md-tests.md

 	Here is a block of html
 </div>

 This is a link to my [homepage][] using the implicit syntax.
 This is a [link][git] to the git homepage using an explicit reference.
-And here is an automatic link to google: <http://google.com>, and my email address: <jody.foo@gmail.com>.
+And here is an automatic link to google: <http://google.com>, and my email address: <abc.defg@hij.klm>.

 ## Heading level 2